Women with low response to IVF cycles

 The following are the most common causes of poor ovarian response:

-- Reduced ovarian size after surgery or endometriosis treatment
+- Reduced ovarian size after endometriosis surgery or treatment.

 Negative effects

-The ultimate goal of any IVF cycle is to induce the production of multiple eggs so that a large number can be retrieved and at least one of them is able to result in a viable embryo.
-This is precisely why poor response has a negative impact on the results of IVF.
-An insufficient number of eggs available for fertilisation reduces the chances of pregnancy and increases the likelihood of embryo transfer cancellation.
-In addition, POR often results in poor quality eggs.
+The ultimate goal of each IVF cycle is to induce the production of multiple eggs so that a large number can be retrieved and at least one of them is able to result in a viable embryo.

 Management & protocols